Our Curriculum Aims

 Key Stage 5 (years 12 and 13)

-From year 12 students following an A level programme matched to meet their Higher Education and future career aspirations.
+From year 12 students following a largely A level programme matched to meet their Higher Education and future career aspirations.
 GCSE English resit and GCSE Mathematics resit are compulsory for students who have not attained at least a grade '4' at GCSE.
 Where appropriate vocational and/or Level 2 qualifications may be offered.
 In addition to the following options, all students follow a programme of core studies which include Religious Education, Supervised Study, preparation for Higher Education, Work Experience and Community services activities.
 The Extended Project Qualification (EPQ) is also available where appropriate.

 Subjects offered in years 12 and 13:

-Applied Science, Art Graphics, Biology, Business, Chemistry, Creative Writing, Economics, English Literature, French, Further Maths, Geography, German, Government and Politics, Health and Social Care, History, Latin, Mathematics, Psychology, Religious Studies, Sociology, Spanish
+Applied Science, Art Graphics, Biology, Business, Chemistry, Creative Writing, Economics, English Literature, French, Further Maths, Geography, Government and Politics, Health and Social Care, History, Latin, Mathematics, Physical Education, Psychology, Religious Studies, Sociology, and Spanish.